The Lindau Nobel Laureate Meetings

 About the Lindau Meetings

 Since their foundation in 1951, the Lindau Nobel Laureate Meetings have developed into a unique international scientific forum.
 The annual Meetings provide an opportunity for an exchange between different generations, cultures and disciplines.
-Once every year, around 30-40 Nobel Laureates convene in Lindau to meet the next generation of leading scientists: 600 undergraduates, PhD students, and post-doc researchers from all over the world.
+Once every year, around 30-40 Nobel Laureates convene in Lindau to meet the next generation of leading scientists: 600 undergraduates, master students, PhD students, and postdocs from all over the world.

-The theme of the Lindau Meetings alternates between Physics, Chemistry or Physiology and Medicine – the three Nobel Prize scientific disciplines.
+The theme of the Lindau Meetings alternates between the three Nobel Prize scientific disciplines, Physics, Chemistry or Physiology/Medicine.
 Every five years an interdisciplinary Meeting takes place, while the Lindau Meeting on Economic Sciences is held every three years.
-The varied formats of the scientific programme – lectures, discussions and more – are designed based on the principle of dialogue and to activate the exchange of knowledge, ideas, and experience between and among Nobel Laureates and young scientists.
+The varied formats of the scientific programme – lectures, discussions and more – are designed based on the principle of dialogue and to activate the exchange of knowledge, ideas, and experience between and among Nobel Laureates and Young Scientists.

 All year long the Lindau Nobel Laureate Meetings continue to pursue their “Mission Education” aimed at emphasising the importance of science and advocating science and research.
 This is also the purpose for which the online mediatheque is being developed into a learning platform which includes teaching materials for schools.
 Additionally, several other initiatives and projects pursue the Lindau mission: educate, inspire, connect.